jonescompneurolab/hnn-tutorials/optimization/optimization.md

 <img src="https://raw.githubusercontent.com/jonescompneurolab/hnn-tutorials/master/optimization/images/image24.png" alt="image24" width=80%/>
 </a>
 <p>
-Difference when changing 3 parameters of the distal 1 input: layer 2/3 pyramidal NMDA weight (+3000%), start time, and start time stdev.
+Difference when changing 3 parameters of the distal 1 input: layer 2/3 pyramidal NMDA weight (31x), start time, and start time stdev.
 The dipole between 45 ms and 85 ms is shifted down by the NMDA parameter increase, while the minimum is shifted to the right by the timing parameters.
 </p>
 </div>

 ### Proximal 2 input

 Similar to the previous inputs, only a few parameters of the proximal 2 input were significant contributors to the improved fit of features after the proximal 2 input.
-Besides decreasing the mean start time approximately 16 s, increases in the layer 5 pyramidal NMDA and layer 2/3 pyramidal AMPA weights were necessary to push the dipole up to its maximum at 135 ms. The layer 5 pyramidal AMPA weight increased 110% and the layer 2/3 pyramidal AMPA weight increased 893%.
+Besides decreasing the mean start time approximately 16 ms, increases in the layer 5 pyramidal NMDA and layer 2/3 pyramidal AMPA weights were necessary to push the dipole up to its maximum at 135 ms. The layer 5 pyramidal AMPA weight increased 110% and the layer 2/3 pyramidal AMPA weight increased 893%.
 The plot below shows the difference in changing the two synaptic weights.
-The dashed black line is from using default values for the proximal 2 input parameters (except mean start time of 121.22991) and the solid black line is from simulations using the optimized layer 5 pyramidal NMDA and layer 2/3 pyramidal AMPA weights, 0.045866 and 14.273806, respectively.
+The dashed black line is from using default values for the proximal 2 input parameters (except mean start time of 121.2299) and the solid black line is from simulations using the optimized layer 5 pyramidal NMDA and layer 2/3 pyramidal AMPA weights, 0.0459 and 14.2738, respectively.

 <div style="background-color:rgba(0, 0, 0, 0); margin-top:20px; text-align: center; vertical-align: middle; margin-bottom:40px;">